khadiza21/ReactJSPractice/Readme.md

 12. Why conditional Rendering is Necessary in React Applications?
 - Improved user Experience and Performance, simplified code, flexibility.

+13. What is Th Virtual DOM In React JS?
+14. What is Virtual DOM?
+- Lightweight copy of a DOM object
+- Has properties the same as real DOM object
+- Make changes in the DOM with the help of the Diff Algorithm.

+15. How work V DOM?
+16. Virtual DOM vs Real DOM?
+17. What is Render in react?
+18. How does rendering happen?
+19. Rendering vs Re-rendering?
+20. Server and client side rendering? when use them?

 ### Hooks Types
 - State hooks